Skip to content

 It is essential for all foster and adoptive parents to be educated and equipped to meet the unique needs of their future child and the experiences they may face as a family.
 We encourage all prospective foster and adoptive parents to take a proactive approach in preparing for this lifelong journey by learning about the core issues surrounding foster care and adoption

 Many people are unaware of how many children awaiting adoption have special needs, are teenagers, or are part of a sibling group.
 Many also don’t know how rewarding it can be to parent an older child, or a child with a medical need.
-We know that you may have a specific picture in mind of the type of child you hope to adopt, and it is likely that it does not fit into any of these categories.
+While you may have a specific vision for the child you hope to adopt, it’s important to recognize that many children may fall outside these categories.

 About the Process